facebookarchive/AsyncDisplayKit/_docs/layout-api-sizing.md

 #### ASRelativeSizeRange
 <br>
-`ASRelativeSizeRange` is essentially **a minimum and maximum size pair, that are used to constrain the size of a layout object.**  The minimum and maximum sizes must support both point and relative sizes, which is where our friend the ASRelativeSize comes in.
+`ASRelativeSizeRange` is essentially **a minimum and maximum size pair, that are used to constrain the size of a layout object.**  The minimum and maximum sizes must **support both point and relative sizes**, which is where our friend the ASRelativeSize comes in.
 Hence, an ASRelativeSizeRange consists of a minimum and maximum `ASRelativeSize`.

 ASRelativeSizeRange is used to set the `sizeRange` property on a child of an `ASStaticLayoutSpec`.
 If specified, the child's size is restricted according to this size.